Why is customer success important?

 There are not enough hours in the day.

-A single Customer Success Manager (CSM) cannot engage directly with every user.
+Customer Success Managers (CSMs) can't engage directly with every user.
 So they must be strategic with how they spend their time and the relationships and networks they develop.

 But too many CSMs are overwhelmed by day-to-day operational activities, and they become a catch-all for anything customer-related.